typora/theme.typora.io/_posts/doc/2016-07-16-Write Custom Theme.md

    You could also follow [how to install custom theme][install-theme] to install and use the theme and test it with Typora.

-   To debug CSS in Typora like Safari or Chrome, you could enable debug mode from help menu (macOS) or from preferences panel (macOS/Linux/Windows) and find & click "Inspect Elements" from context menu, which will pop up the [DevTools](https://developer.chrome.com/devtools) like Safari or Chrome browser.
+   To debug CSS in Typora like in Safari or Chrome, you could enable debug mode from help menu (macOS) or from preferences panel (macOS/Linux/Windows) and find & click "Inspect Elements" from context menu, which will pop up the [DevTools](https://developer.chrome.com/devtools) like Safari or Chrome browser.
 On Linux/Windows version, you could toggle it from `View` menu or just press `F12`.

    You could also put the css file you created into toolkit/theme/test.css along with resources like image or font it uses.
 And open html files under toolkit/core and toolkit/electron to preview your css.
 Please preview the html files using Safari on Mac or Chrome on Linux/Windows.